pbeukema/LabHacks/readme.md

 * A lot of open software that is developed for neuroscience runs on either Linux or OSX but not Windows.
 So consider installing Linux.
 [Ubuntu](https://help.ubuntu.com/lts/installation-guide/) is a popular distribution that has extensive support if you get stuck.

-* After installing Linux, learn to [master the terminal](https://github.com/jlevy/the-art-of-command-line)
+* After installing Linux, learn the [art of the command line](https://github.com/jlevy/the-art-of-command-line)

 * Do you use Matlab?
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.